cattleio/stampede/README.md

 If I have the time I'll blog in depth about the below topics, but just to give you any idea, here are a list of things I've focused on.

+**Orchestration as a Service:**  By decoupling orchestration from infrastructure one can level the playing field such that you don't need to be as big as AWS, GCE, Azure to be relevant in the cloud space.
+I've explored this concept [in depth on my blog](http://www.ibuildthecloud.com/blog/2014/08/12/evolution-of-docker-and-its-impact-on-aws/).

 **Hybrid IaaS/Container Orchestation System:**  Traditional IaaS systems are not a good fit for containers.
 Container orchestration systems largely ignore the complex orchestation of networking and storage.
 Combining the two you get a very complete solution.

-**Orchestration as a Service:**  By decoupling orchestration from infrastructure one can level the playing field such that you don't need to be as big as AWS, GCE, Azure to be relevant in the cloud space.
-I've explored this concept [in depth on my blog](http://www.ibuildthecloud.com/blog/2014/08/12/evolution-of-docker-and-its-impact-on-aws/).

-**Non-reliable messaging:** Reliable (and persistent) messaging adds yet another repository of state making an already complex problem more complex.
+**Non-reliable messaging:** Reliable (and persistent) messaging adds yet another repository of state making an already complex problem even more complex.
 Stampede was built with no assumption of reliability in the messaging layer.
 There is no guarantee that any message sent will ever be received.

 **Idempotency:**  Infrastructure components fail often (in the computer science sense).
 The use of idempotency allows operation to more easily recover from bad situations.
 Idempotency in all operations is not only a good practice that was used in building Stampede, but it is actually built into the architecture and enforced by the framework.